hybridgroup/gophercon-2017/rover/sprkplus/README.md

-# Rover - Sphero Ollie
+# Rover - Sphero SPRK+

+The Sphero SPRK+ uses the same BLE API at the Sphero BB-8 and Sphero Ollie.

 ## Installation